 Now, as always, companies have looked to marketing to increase customer reach and engagement, grow brand awareness and loyalty, deliver a return on marketing investment, and ultimately contribute to the company’s growth.
 Marketing has responded through its core capabilities of:

 However, the constant pace of change today – driven by mobile and digital, and by consumers demanding more purposeful and personalised engagement – means that marketing’s role has changed, and there is no turning back.
-We see three big shifts in the expectations of marketing:

 Download this article